tmetsch/mesos_openlava/README.md

     $ docker-compose -p tmetsch up

-This will start a mesos-master, mesos-slaved and the [OpenLava](http://openlava.org) master framework.
+This will start a mesos-master, mesos-agents and the [OpenLava](http://openlava.org) master framework.
 It is a "simulated" distributed environment for testing only atm.
-The idea for integrating openlava on Mesos is the following:
+The idea for integrating Openlava on Mesos is the following:

 As long as the queues are empty reject offers from mesos OR if a queues has pending jobs offers are accepted and the openlava services are started as a task.
+This is done with the help of a simple PID controller.

 Tasks are completed in case they are idle for a while.